Wheezing when breathing. Wheezing Whirring wheezing in the lungs

 • large-bubbly.

-In addition, there are several more divisions of a similar symptom:
+In addition, there are several other divisions of this symptom:

 • by tonality - high and low;